How to get from Cancun to Mexico City: 3 Best Options

 The last option to get from Cancun to Mexico City is to drive.
 This is the scenic option that will take you through some amazing pueblos and past beautiful landscapes.

-If you decide to drive from Cancun to Mexico City, make sure to plan to give yourself plenty of time.
+If you decide to drive from Cancun to Mexico City, make sure to plan for plenty of time.
 It is not a good idea to drive at night in Mexico, so plan a few stops and enjoy the journey.

 Mexico is an amazing country with a diverse amount of landscape to enjoy.
 You can take a road trip from Cancun to Mexico City and leave the jungles of Quintana Roo to pass by scenic mountains and volcanoes.